caseyg/awesome/TOPICS.md

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno is a lightweight, high-performance library for building Agents.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - Full-stack framework for building Multi-Agent Systems with memory, knowledge and reasoning.

 *   [lost-pixel/lost-pixel](https://github.com/lost-pixel/lost-pixel) - Open source alternative to Percy, Chromatic, Applitools.